Three-dimensional non-relativistic chiral massive higher-spin gravity: A non-relativistic chiral massive higher-spin theory

 There are various reasons to believe that the interactions between massive higher-spin fields in the proposed theory should be suppressed.
 We will now show that if the masses are related to spins in an intricate way, higher-spin interactions will indeed be suppressed.
 Suppose momentum conservation in the $p^+$-direction holds even after compactification, i.e.

-Then, since $m_a$ come from a relativistic system, we may assume the spin-mass relations, at $\tz=1$, follows the usual Regge trajectory.
+Then, since $m_a$ come from a relativistic system, we may assume the spin-mass relations, at $\tz=1$, follow the usual Regge trajectory.
 Namely,

 where $\alpha_0$ is the intercept, and $\alpha'$ is the slope.
-(A somehwat similar idea which emphasize on describing string theory as a broken phase of higher-spin gravity can be found in \cite{Metsaev:1999kb}.)
+(A somewhat similar idea that emphasizes on describing string theory as a broken phase of higher-spin gravity can be found in \cite{Metsaev:1999kb}.)
 We now want to propose a formula, which can capture the approximate change of the above mass-spin relation for $\tz\in[1,2]$, in the $c=\hbar=1$ unit.

-Let us make a rather strong assumption that massive spinning particle have some sort of bodies after doing the above null-reduction to go to non-relativistic regime.
-That is, they are composite and may be described by a spinning sphere or a spinning string etc. of size $L$, aligning with previous consideration in \cite{takabayasi1979relativistic,takabayasi1974theory,kojima1979relativistic}.
+Let us make a rather strong assumption that massive spinning particles have some sort of bodies after doing the above null reduction to go to a non-relativistic regime.
+That is, they are composite and may be described by a spinning sphere or a spinning string of size $L$, aligning with the previous consideration in \cite{takabayasi1979relativistic,takabayasi1974theory,kojima1979relativistic}.

 Now, in the NR regime, we can imagine particles as some spinning sphere with fixed radius $L$ and the angular velocity $v$.
-Then, the total angular momentum (viewed as ``classical spin'') reads very roughly as $J\sim m$.
+Then, the total angular momentum (viewed as the ``classical spin'') reads very roughly as $J\sim m$.
 On the other hand, in the relativistic regime, we can view our field as an open string of size $L$ with some tension $T$.
-As the string is stressed, we can assume that the relativistic string carry an energy of $E\sim TL$.
+As the string is stressed, we can assume that the relativistic string carries an energy of $E\sim TL$.
 Then, the angular momentum scales as $J\sim p\frac{E}{T}\sim \frac{p^2}{T}$ where $E=\sqrt{m^2+p^2}$.
 This implies that in the relativistic regime, $J\sim m^{2}$.
 As a consequence, we can consider

 to be an approximate spin-mass relation that can interpolate between $\tz\in[1,2]$.
 (A more sophisticated way to obtain the above approximate formula can be found, e.g. in \cite{takabayasi1979relativistic,takabayasi1974theory,kojima1979relativistic}.)
 Observe that at $\tz=2$, and for sufficiently large $s$,